gelexgaray/termux.config/README.md

-# termux.config
+# Termux.config
-My Termux configuration files
+This repo contains my Termux configuration files.

+To setup a new Termux home, run ./install.sh